<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 How to plant?

-For planting in the ground:
+For planting in open ground:

 3. Plant your palm.
 Its collar should be at the same level as when it was in the pot.
 Take care not to bury it, which could cause it to rot.